-- What is proposed for monitoring and why (for example, fugitive dust during construction or pollutants during operation, which may be monitored as a permit condition or company voluntary monitoring) - o The sort of equipment and resources that are required for monitoring - Prospective organizations to reach out to about partnering with - Platforms on which data can be accessed and analyzed - Processes for collaborating on monitoring scope and activities (e.g., this could be part of a Workforce and Community Agreement) - A discussion of the terms and conditions of delivering community benefits and mitigating harms from hosting the project.
+- A discussion of community participation in and access to monitoring.
+What plans exist to support platforms that allow community members to access or share data on project impacts (e.g., plans for participatory monitoring and third-party monitoring, including monitoring post-closure if relevant)?
+What plans are there to add technical or monitoring capabilities that the community requests to increase community benefits or reduce risk of impacts?
+This discussion could include things like: - What is proposed for monitoring and why (for example, electricity reliability, electricity cost, or changes in fossil generation by the renewables enabled by storage, which may be monitored as a permit condition or company voluntary monitoring). - o The sort of equipment and resources that are required for monitoring. - Prospective organizations to reach out to about partnering with. - Platforms on which data can be accessed and analyzed. - Processes for collaborating on monitoring scope and activities (which could be part of a Workforce and Community Agreement). - A discussion of the terms and conditions of delivering community benefits and mitigating harms from hosting the project.
 How will two-way engagement support identification of what benefits could flow to the community and how these benefits and impacts could be calculated and reported?
 Identify and discuss both direct and indirect benefits and impacts.
-This can reference the Justice40 Section as appropriate. - A discussion of the terms and conditions of employment (e.g., working conditions, salaries, and compensation, working hours, and benefits) and other matters of mutual interest to the applicant and workers.
-These issues might include: above inflation salary increase; paid overtime; night shift allowance; annual bonus; paid study leave; provident fund; medical aid; compensation for workplace injuries and deaths; guaranteed maternity leave; family responsibility leave; provisions for childcare when working overtime or working away from home; reasonable working hours; safe working conditions; commitment to hire local workers and workers from economic disadvantaged communities.
-This can reference the IAW section of the CBP as applicable. - A description of the extent to which the host community or communities and labor organizations have already indicated support for the proposed project.
+This can reference the Justice40 Section as appropriate. - A discussion of the terms and conditions of employment (e.g., working conditions, salaries, compensation, working hours, and benefits) and other matters of mutual interest to the applicant and workers.
+These issues might include: above-inflation salary increase; paid overtime; night shift allowance; annual bonus; paid study leave; provident fund; medical aid; compensation for workplace injuries and deaths; guaranteed maternity leave; family responsibility leave; provisions for childcare when working overtime or working away from home; reasonable working hours; safe working conditions; commitment to hire local workers and workers from economic disadvantaged communities.
+This can reference the Investing in the American Workforce section of the CBP as applicable. - A description of the extent to which the host community or communities and labor organizations have already indicated support for the proposed project.